 Research is now showing that sitting for prolonged periods of time can be worse for you than smoking.

 Even if you hit the gym or jog every day, it is usually not enough to make up for the damage you are inflicting on your body every day by sitting for that long staring at an artificial computer screen.

 In fact, we now know that sitting for prolonged periods of time raises your risk of getting cancer, heart disease and diabetes.

-A new German study shows that for every two hours you spend sitting in front of a computer, the average person can raise their risk of colon cancer by as much as 8 percent, and endometrial cancer by as much as 10 percent!
+A German study shows that for every two hours you spend sitting in front of a computer, the average person can raise their risk of colon cancer by as much as 8 percent, and endometrial cancer by as much as 10 percent.

-The primary finding from our meta-analysis is that prolonged TV viewing and time spent in other sedentary pursuits is associated with increased risks of colon and endometrial cancer.
+The primary finding from our meta-analysis is that prolonged TV viewing and time spent in other sedentary pursuits are associated with increased risks of colon and endometrial cancer.

 Daniela Schmid and Dr. Michael Leitzmann of the University of Regensburg in Germany wrote in their report, published in the Journal of the National Cancer Institute.